DimensionDweller/pix2pix_historical_A2_image_restoration/README.md

 ## Loss Function

-The model leverages a unique combination of losses to achieve realistic and high-quality colorization.
+My model leverages a unique combination of losses to achieve realistic and high-quality colorization.
 The selection of these specific loss functions is crucial in capturing intricate details, preserving original textures, and maintaining color properties in the transformed images.

 ### GAN Loss